 2000trees Festival returns for a 12th year with an early entry night and will open on Thursday 12th and run until Saturday 14th July 2018 at Upcote Farm, Withington, Cheltenham, in Gloucestershire.

-Confirmed so far are At the Drive-In, Enter Shikari, Hell is for Heroes, Creeper, Basement, Arcane Roots, Touche Amore, Turbowolf, Black Foxxes, Boston Manor, Loathe, Conjurer, Shvpes, Ho99o9, The XCERTS, Black Peaks, Slotface, Hellions, Dream State, Holding Absence, Chapter & Verse, Holiday Oscar, and Gold Key.
+Confirmed so far are At the Drive-In, Enter Shikari, Twin Atlantic, Hell is for Heroes, Frightened Rabbit, And So I Watch You From Afar, Creeper, Basement, Arcane Roots, Blood Red Shoes, Touche Amore, Moose Blood, Sikth, We Were Promised Jetpacks, Turbowolf, Black Foxxes, Boston Manor, Loathe, Conjurer, Shvpes, Ho99o9, The XCERTS, Black Peaks, Slotface, Hellions, Dream State, Holding Absence, Chapter & Verse, Holiday Oscar, Gold Key, and more.

 For all the details including day & stage splits where available please see the line-up page.